TabbycatDebate/tabbycat/README.md

 - Enter data from multiple computers simultaneously
 - Easily deployable to [Heroku](https://www.heroku.com/) for a fast and free setup
 - Automated adjudicator allocations based on adjudicator ranking, room importance, and conflicts
-- A drag and drop interface for adjudicator allocation that automatically displays conflicts alongside gender and regional balance
+- A drag and drop interface for adjudicator allocation that displays conflicts alongside gender and regional balance
-- A fully responsive design that automatically adapts to suit large screens, laptops, tablets, and phones
+- A fully responsive design that adapts to suit large screens, laptops, tablets, and phones
-- Support for Australs, NZ Easters, Australian Easters, Joynt Scroll, UADC, and WSDC rule sets.
+- Support for Australs, NZ Easters, Australian Easters, Joynt Scroll, UADC, and WSDC rule sets
 - Configurable [draw generation rules](http://tabbycat.readthedocs.io/en/stable/features/draw-generation.html) and [team standings rules](http://tabbycat.readthedocs.io/en/stable/features/team-standings-rules.html)
 - Configurable [adjudicator feedback questions](http://tabbycat.readthedocs.io/en/stable/features/adjudicator-feedback.html)
 - Optional online submission of feedback and scoresheets
 - Optional online post-tournament tab display

 Tabbycat started as Australs tab software and has since evolved to support most two-team parliamentary formats.
-It is a goal of Tabbycat to be flexible, to meet the needes of different tournaments.
+It is a goal of Tabbycat to be flexible and meet the needs of different tournaments.
 There are many configurable features, and they're best explored by launching your own copy using the "Deploy to Heroku" button above.

 If your tournament has requirements that we don't currently support, please [get in touch with us](#authors-and-contacts).
 In many cases, we might have already put the idea on our [to-do list](https://github.com/czlee/tabbycat/issues).
 But we have many more ideas than we are able to implement.
 We prioritise our work by the features that will be used at upcoming tournaments, so if you need some changes, even if they're already on our list, please do contact us early rather than waiting for us to implement your requirement.